aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/applications/index.md

 #### S3 Bucket

-Log Hub supports collecting historical or ongoing logs stored on an Amazon S3 bucket, if your system is currently sending application logs to a S3 bucket.
+Log Hub supports collecting ongoing logs stored on an Amazon S3 bucket, if your system is currently sending application logs to a S3 bucket.

 ### Log Config